finger-monkey/cross-modality-attack/readme.md

-# Cross-Modality Perturbation Synergy Attack for Person Re-identification
+# Cross-Modality Perturbation Synergy Attack for Person Re-identification(The code will be gradually released.
+Once all subsequent work is completed, it will be fully released.)

 Code for XXX2024 paper ``Cross-Modality Perturbation Synergy Attack for Person Re-identification (XXX 2024)".